 Originally a fishing village and later developed into a large Victorian beach resort, Eastbourne is one of England's most popular seaside destinations.
-Its elegant three mile-long seafront promenade extends along its wide beaches, and a marvelous holiday atmosphere permeates the spectacular mid-19th-century Grande Parade.
-This is the perfect place for a stroll past magnificent white- and pastel-hued houses and luxury hotels overlooking the brightly colored deckchairs on the beach.
+Its elegant three-mile-long seafront promenade extends along wide pebble beaches, and a marvelous holiday atmosphere permeates the spectacular mid-19th-century Grande Parade.
+This is the perfect place for a stroll past magnificent white- and pastel-hued houses and luxury hotels (including the famous Grand Hotel) overlooking brightly-colored deckchairs on the beach.
 At the end of the wide esplanade, Eastbourne Pier projects far out to sea behind the Winter Garden theater.
 The traffic-free areas around the High Street offer a colorful array of shops and art galleries, as well as plenty of entertainment at locations such as the historic Royal Hippodrome Theatre.

 Eastbourne also boasts several fine parks and leisure facilities, and sports enthusiasts are well catered to with numerous golf courses and tennis courts (the Eastbourne International ladies' tennis tournament is held here each June).
-Hikers will want to take on the South Downs Way, a magnificent 100-mile trail that begins in Eastbourne and extends all the way to Winchester, begins in Eastbourne.
+Hikers will want to take on the South Downs Way, a magnificent 100-mile trail that begins in Eastbourne and extends all the way to Winchester.

 1 Beachy Head

-Within walking distance of Eastbourne, Beachy Head (530 ft high) is a favorite sightseeing spot for tourists due to its spectacular views.
+Within walking distance of Eastbourne, the 530-foot-high Beachy Head is a favorite sightseeing spot for tourists due to its spectacular views.
 This striking snow-white cliff at the end of the South Downs amply justifies its fame, taking its name from the French Normans who called it "Beauchef" (beautiful headland).
-While not accessible to the public, the 141-foot-tall, red-and-white striped Beachy Head Lighthouse at the foot of the cliff is a pleasing contrast, as is the Belle Tout Lighthouse on the cliff top to the west of Beachy Head (built in 1832, the latter now offers superb accommodations with stunning views).
+While not accessible to the public, the 141-foot-tall, red-and-white striped Beachy Head Lighthouse at the foot of the cliff is a pleasing contrast, as is the Belle Tout Lighthouse on the clifftop to the west of Beachy Head (built in 1832, the latter now offers accommodations with stunning views).

-After soaking up the views, take the three-mile long cliff path passing through Cuckmere, Haven and Seaford, or try one of the Guided Walks hosted by the Downland Rangers.
-Be sure to visit the Beachy Head Countryside Centre with its interesting Downland Experience exhibit featuring the archaeology, flora and fauna of the area.
+After soaking up the views, take the three-mile-long cliff path passing through Cuckmere Haven and Seaford, or try one of the Guided Walks hosted by the Downland Rangers.
+Be sure to visit the Beachy Head Countryside Centre, with its interesting Downland Experience exhibit featuring the archaeology, flora, and fauna of the area.
 Also worth visiting and just a mile from Beachy Head, the Sheep Centre is a fun working farm that's especially popular for youngsters.
 In addition to seeing the world's largest collection of sheep breeds, kids can participate in daily bottle-feeding of lambs during lambing season (early March to early May), as well as summer shearing demonstrations (the farm also boasts a tearoom serving home-made cakes and snacks, as well as a gift shop).

 2 Carpet Gardens

 The famous Carpet Gardens are the centerpiece of Eastbourne's Promenade and should definitely be explored.
 With vibrant displays of bedding plants and fountains, these award-winning gardens are a welcome splash of color between the Western Lawns and Eastbourne Pier.
-Shrubs and plant species from around the world (including from Mexico, New Zealand and the Mediterranean) thrive in the town's mild climate.
+Shrubs and plant species from around the world (including from Mexico, New Zealand, and the Mediterranean) thrive in the town's mild climate.
 Another gardener's delight, tucked away below Helen Gardens at Holywell, is the lovely old Italian Gardens.
-Located in a wooded amphitheater carved out of the cliffs, the gardens were constructed in 1904 and provide a beautiful setting for open-air theatre productions.
+Located in a wooded amphitheater carved out of the cliffs, the gardens were constructed in 1904 and provide the perfect setting for open-air theater productions.